VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

 });

-When Docker CLI’s docker exec process crashes while container’s Node.js process remains running, these orphan processes fail to be properly reclaimed, causing continuous memory growth.
-This issue was partially fixed in VS Code 1.62 but can still occur under specific network conditions.
-Notably, port forwarding leaks are independent of executeInWSL configuration - it’s a VS Code port forwarding mechanism software defect.
+When a Docker CLI docker exec process terminates abnormally while the Node.js process inside the container continues running, these orphan processes cannot be reclaimed, leading to continuous memory growth.
+This issue was partially fixed after VS Code 1.62, but can still be reproduced under certain network conditions.
+Note that port‑forwarding leaks are unrelated to executeInWSL; they stem from a bug in VS Code’s own port‑forwarding implementation.

 Extension Host Reconnection Loop

-According to microsoft/vscode-remote-release#6178, when remote container connections drop due to network issues or other reasons, Extension Host’s reconnection logic contains a bug: an async function recursively calls itself in catch block, causing CPU spinning.
-Call stack shows this function repeatedly loops in processTicksAndRejections without exit condition.
+Records in microsoft/vscode-remote-release#6178 show that when the remote container connection is lost due to network interruption or other reasons, the reconnection logic in the Extension Host contains a bug: an async function recursively calls itself inside a catch block, causing CPU spin.
+The call stack shows the function looping inside processTicksAndRejections without an exit condition.

 flowchart TD